-> If you can answer these basic questions then you are well on your way to beautifully, professional reference citations.
+If you can answer these basic questions, then you are well on your way to beautiful, professional reference citations.
 Now, all you need is formatting.

-> APA Online Video Citation
+APA Online Video Citation

-> One of the most common styles used in both high schools and colleges, APA is a style that makes social science articles easy to cite.
-It gives them a nice flow, tone and, most of all, uniformity.
+APA is used for social science papers and gives them a nice flow, tone and, most of all, uniformity.
 To create citations for your APA Reference page for online videos, you’ll need:

-> - Author name, screen name or both (The screen name will go in brackets, if both, or instead of author name if no author name is available.)
+- Author name, screen name or both (The screen name will go in brackets, if both, or instead of author name if no author name is available.)

 - Year, month and day it was uploaded